therealPaulPlay/PlaySocketJS/README.md

-# PlaySocket
+# PlaySocket Client

-A WebSocket-based multiplayer library that simplifies game development by abstracting away the backend logic and moving it to the frontend.
+A reactive, optimistic WebSocket library that simplifies game & app development by abstracting away complex sync logic.

 ## Why use PlaySocket?

-PlaySocket eliminates the traditional complexity of multiplayer implementations:
+PlaySocket eliminates the traditional complexity of collaborative experiences:

-- **Streamlined Architecture**: No additional backend code is required
+- **Streamlined architecture**: No additional backend code is required, but server-authoritative behavior supported
-- **State Synchronization**: Built-in storage system keeps game state synchronized across all users
+- **State synchronization**: Built-in storage system keeps the full state synchronized across all clients, always conflict-free and in order
-- **Resilient & Secure Connections**: Automatic reconnection handling and rate limiting
+- **Resilient & secure connections**: Automatic reconnection handling & strict rate-limiting
-- **Lightweight**: Uses WebSockets for efficient, predictable & reliable communication with little code required
+- **Lightweight**: Uses WebSockets for efficient, predictable, reliable communication and has little dependencies

 ## Installation